 The number of notifications received by NWDAF for these services can be a potential performance metric for NWDAF Data Collection,which can reflect the amount of data and how often data is received.
 If the NWDAF receives notifications with the same or different Analytics ID(s) from the same data sources for data collection, then more storage resources may be recommended to be allocated to the NWDAF to store these data and to prevent data sources from having to send multiple notifications.

-Editor's Note: The size of notifications is also a potential performance metric for NWDAF Data Collection.
-The size of notifications can directly reflect the amount of data.
-How to measure the size of the notification and the granularity of the notification size is FFS.

 4.4.2.2.2 Description